Search

-Japan's visa system has gotten more complicated — and more JLPT-dependent — in 2025.
-A landmark policy change now requires JLPT N2 for the Business Manager visa, and the Specified Skilled Worker program has expanded to 16 sectors.
+Japan's visa system has gotten more complicated - and more JLPT-relevant - in 2025.
+The Business Manager visa now requires Japanese language proficiency (CEFR B2-equivalent, commonly satisfied by JLPT N2) or a Japanese university degree, and the Specified Skilled Worker program has expanded to 16 sectors.
 Here's what every visa category requires and how your JLPT score factors in.

 2025 Policy Change